stefanicjuraj/it-croatia/README.md

 Collection of IT companies, conferences, education, certificates, communities, podcasts, and internships in Croatia — within the industry departments of information technology, software development, IT services, and IT consulting.

+To ensure accuracy and relevancy, regular updates are conducted on a monthly basis.
+This involves the addition of newly established entities while removing inactive or defunct entities from the collection.
+By maintaining this approach, the focus is to offer a reliable and up-to-date resource for seeking information about IT in Croatia.

 ## Features

 - [x] **600+ Companies** conducting business operations, providing services, or offering consultancy in Croatia.